SolutionGuidance/psm/INSTALL.md

    BUILD SUCCESSFUL
    ```

-1. Deploy the built app: you can use the WildFly Management Console UI
+1. Deploy the built app.
+You can use the WildFly Management Console UI
-   at [http://localhost:9990/](http://localhost:9990/), log in with
+   at [http://localhost:9990/](http://localhost:9990/).
+Log in with
-   your management console username and password, and do the
+   your management console username and password (if you are not already logged
-   following: "Deployments > Add > Upload a new deployment > browse to
+   in).
+Then do the following: "Deployments [tab] > Add [button] > Upload a new
+   deployment > browse to file."
+And browse to this file:

+   `{/path/to/psm}/psm-app/cms-portal-services/build/libs/cms-portal-services.ear`

-   file."
-Alternatively, you can use the command line interface,
+   Alternatively, you can use the command line interface, replacing the relevant
-   replacing the relevant paths below:
+   paths below:

    ```ShellSession
    $ {/path/to/wildfly}/bin/jboss-cli.sh --connect \